bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 }
 ```

-In addition to preventing the _creation_ of invalid data as seen in the previous section, this change also allows to properly discriminate types when _accessing_ the data.
+In addition to preventing the _creation_ of invalid data as seen at the beginning of this section, this change also allows to properly discriminate types when _accessing_ the data.
 For example, one can now do:

 ```tsx
 import { AppBskyFeedPost } from '@atproto/api'